-In both forms, padding bytes have the value of 0 (zero). placed between extension elements, if desired for alignment, or after the last extension element, if needed for padding.
-A padding byte does not supply the ID of an element, nor the length field. padding byte is found, it is ignored and the parser moves on to interpreting the next byte.
+In both forms, padding bytes have the value of 0 (zero).
+They MAY be placed between extension elements, if desired for alignment, or after the last extension element, if needed for padding.
+A padding byte does not supply the ID of an element, nor the length field.
+When a padding byte is found, it is ignored and the parser moves on to interpreting the next byte.